pimsmath/onlinecourses2020/content/courses/2024-2025/mathematical-ecology/index.md

   elucidate the behaviour of these mathematical models, whether or not a closed-form solution is avalable.
-By the end of the class, the students will be able to competently read and follow a research paper presenting and analysing a differential equation model ffrom a wide variety of application areas.
+By the end of the class, the students will be able to competently read and follow a research paper presenting and analysing a differential equation model from a wide variety of application areas.
 ---
 ### Class Schedule